JeyDotC/Hirudo/README.md

 the framework itself ;)

 * [src/](http://github.com/JeyDotC/Hirudo/tree/master/src): Here goes your applications.
-In this place you will put your fantastic application code; for more information please look at the *README.md* file inside.
+In this place you will put your fantastic application code.

-* [index.php](http://github.com/JeyDotC/Hirudo/blob/master/index.php): This is the main entry point for the stand alone version, it just instantiates the modulemanager and makes it execute.
+* [index.php](http://github.com/JeyDotC/Hirudo/blob/master/index.php): This is the main entry point for the stand alone version, it just instantiates the ModulesManager class and makes it execute.

-* [hirudo.php](http://github.com/JeyDotC/Hirudo/blob/master/hirudo.php): This is the main entry point for the Joomla! version, it just instantiates the modulemanager and makes it execute wraped into a Joomla! controller.
+* [hirudo.php](http://github.com/JeyDotC/Hirudo/blob/master/hirudo.php): This is the main entry point for the Joomla! version, it just instantiates the ModulesManager class and makes it execute wraped into a Joomla! controller.
 To make it work as a component just rename this file with the name of your component.

 * [init.php](http://github.com/JeyDotC/Hirudo/blob/master/init.php): This file just initializes some stuff and creates a couple of constants, it's presence